 (i) the adviser is deemed to have complied with the annual surprise examination requirement and need not form a reasonable belief regarding delivery of account statement if the pool’s financial statements are audited by an independent public accountant that is registered with, and subject to regular inspection by, the Public Company Accounting Oversight Board (“PCAOB”), and the audited statements are distributed to the pool’s investors; or

-(ii) the qualified custodian must send quarterly account statements to each investor in the pool and the adviser must obtain a surprise examination of the pool’ assets.
+(ii) the qualified custodian must send quarterly account statements to each investor in the pool and the adviser must obtain a surprise examination of the pool’s assets.

 g.
 Adviser or “Related Person” as Custodian.
 If the adviser or its related person maintains client assets as the qualified custodian in connection with the adviser’s advisory services, the adviser must: